The Gareth Evans Memorial Lectures

 Professor John Campbell (Berkeley)

-The Trinity Term 2023 Gareth Evans Memorial Lecture will take place at 5pm on Tuesday 23rd May 2023.
-The title and location will be announced here as soon as they are confirmed.
+The Trinity Term 2023 Gareth Evans Memorial Lecture will take place at 5pm on Tuesday 23rd May 2023 in the 10 Merton Street Lecture Room at University College, Oxford.

 Professor Mark Johnston (Princeton)